loopandlearn/news/docs/index.md

 Got a diabetes lesson to share?
 A story to tell?

-Diabulemia Helpline (DBH) is all about breaking the silence at the intersection of diabetes & mental health—and they want YOUR voice at DBHcon26: DBHcon: International Conference on Diabetes and Mental Health(Nov 13–15, 2026) in Nashville, Tennessee!
+[Diabulemia Helpline (DBH)](https://www.diabulimiahelpline.org/) is all about breaking the silence at the intersection of diabetes & mental health—and they want YOUR voice at DBHcon26: DBHcon: International Conference on Diabetes and Mental Health (Nov 13–15, 2026) in Nashville, Tennessee!

 They’re looking for speakers who can inspire, educate, and spark change.
 Whether you’re a diabetes advocate, healthcare professional, researcher, or someone with lived experience, this is your chance to be heard on an international stage.

-Speakers receive FREE registration + a 2-night stay at the conference hotel.
+* Speakers receive FREE registration + a 2-night stay at the conference hotel.

-Your story could be exactly what someone else needs to hear.
+* Your story could be exactly what someone else needs to hear.

-Applications are open now—apply [here](https://forms.gle/1YFeECnR9nrWLkdbA) to help shape the future of diabetes & mental health.
+* Applications are open now
+    * [Apply at this link](https://forms.gle/1YFeECnR9nrWLkdbA) to help shape the future of diabetes & mental health.

 Deadline is 30 December 2025.